Darren RoulstoneJohn W. Berry, Sr. Fund for Faculty Excellence Professor of Accounting

 Professor Roulstone teaches the core financial reporting class in the MAcc program and a doctoral seminar on capital markets research.
 He previously taught intermediate accounting in the undergraduate program and the core financial accounting course and a financial statement analysis elective in the MBA program.
-Prior to joining Fisher, he spent eight years as an assistant and associate professor of accounting at the University of Chicago's Booth School of Business where he taught financial accounting and financial statement analysis in the MBA program.
+Prior to joining Fisher, he spent eight years as an assistant and associate professor of accounting at the University of Chicago's Booth School of Business where he taught financial accounting and financial statement analysis in the full-time, evening, and weekend MBA programs.
 Professor Roulstone grew up on Vancouver Island in British Columbia, Canada.
 He received undergraduate and master's degrees in accounting from Brigham Young University's Marriott School of Management before receiving a PhD from the University of Michigan.

 - Outstanding Discussant Award FARS Mid-Year Meeting 2018

 - Fisher College of Business Distinguished Professor, 2016

 - Third prize, Chicago Quantitative Alliance Annual Academic Competition, 2012

 - Ernest R. Wish Accounting Research Award—Booth, 2002